 - As students begin to build and program their diorama, they will need to record an audio file for the assigned passage.
-Instructions for this task are available in the planning document or in Recording Sound for the CREATE Lab Visual Programmer.
+You can use either Snap! or BirdBlox to record and play back sound.

 - Give students several class periods to build and program their dioramas.
 To complete the project within the time constraints, students must divide the work.
 For example, in a group of three, one student might work on building, one on programming, and one on recording the audio file for the assigned passage.
 The planning document provides space for students to decide who is responsible for each part of the project.